AIasd/2020_CARLA_challenge/README.md

 Go to the "files" tab, and download the model weights, named "epoch=24.ckpt", and pass in the file path as the `TEAM_CONFIG` below.

+comment out the autopilot model lines in run_agent.sh.

 Spin up a CARLA server

 ```bash